-This course will expose students to the field of forensic science primarily using chemical forensics and
+This course will expose students to the field of forensic science primarily using chemical forensics and testing.
+Topics include evidence collection and preservation, drugs and drug chemistry, heat and explosions,

 A study of the general principles, theories, and methods of chemistry.
 Emphasis is placed on the solving of mathematical problems.
 Intended for natural science majors and others who require a strong background in chemistry.
 Prerequisite: Two years of high school mathematics or MATH1280, and one year of high school chemistry or CHEM1330.
 Corequisite: CHEM1431 Principles of Chemistry I Lab.
 Goal 1A